NikolayRag/Yi4kAPI/README.md

 # Yi4kAPI
-Lightweight python API for Yi 4k camera.
+Python API for Yi 4k camera.

-It is reverse-engineered from official Java API.
+It is based on official Yi 4k Java API.
 Current limits are:
 - values provided to commands should be correct strings,
-- camera data exchanging operations are blocking,
+- commands are blocking while waiting for result,
-- no callbacks are supported.
+- try not to call same commands simultaneous from different threads, response can be a mess.

 ###Commands not implemented: